guillaumebriday/modern-datatables/rails-stimulusreflex/README.md

-# Rails with Stimulus
+# Rails with StimulusReflex

-This project is designed to use Rails in his all glory, [as a monolith](https://m.signalvnoise.com/the-majestic-monolith/) with Stimulus.
+This project is designed to use Rails in his all glory, [as a monolith](https://m.signalvnoise.com/the-majestic-monolith/) with [StimulusReflex](https://docs.stimulusreflex.com/).

 ## Getting started